KodoPengin/Del_U3A/readme/readme_EN.txt

 There is currently no better solution.
 UnityCrashhandler can be removed from your system without hesitation.

+For GameCrashUploader.exe it is sufficient to delete the file and create a text file named GameCrashUploader in the same directory and save it as exe.
+The file then has 0kb size and the product still runs.
+Since the file size is not checked, it is thus sufficient to fool the respective game (New World).

 ----------------- 6. Source, Hashes -----------------